THOST PROJEKTMANAGEMENT DATA PRIVACY NOTICE

 The Google Tag Manager is a tool that we can use to integrate tracking or statistics tools and other technologies on our website.
 The Google Tag Manager itself does not create user profiles, does not store cookies and does not carry out any independent analyses.
 It is only used to manage and display the tools integrated through it.
 However, the Google Tag Manager records your IP address, which can also be transferred to Google’s parent company in the United States.

 The Google Tag Manager is used on the basis of Art.
-6 Para.
+6 para.
 1 lit. f GDPR.
-We have a legitimate interest in the quick and uncomplicated integration and management of various tools on his website.
-If a corresponding consent has been requested, the processing will be carried out exclusively on the basis of Art.
-6 Para.
-1 lit. a GDPR and §25 Para.
+We have a legitimate interest in the fast and uncomplicated integration and management of various tools on its website.
+If a corresponding consent has been requested, the processing is carried out exclusively on the basis of Art.
+6 para.
+1 lit. a GDPR and § 25 para.
 1 TDDDG, insofar as the consent includes the storage of cookies or access to information in the user’s end device (e.g. device fingerprinting) within the meaning of the TDDDG.
-The consent can be revoked at any time.
+Consent can be revoked at any time.

 Google Analytics

 Die Datenübertragung in die USA wird auf die Standardvertragsklauseln der EU-Kommission gestützt.
-Details can be found here: https://privacy.google.com/businesses/controllerterms/mccs/.
+Details finden Sie hier: https://privacy.google.com/businesses/controllerterms/mccs/.

 YouTube